 The cannabis black market in states where marijuana is legal is obviously a problem to the authorities that are trying to encourage people to get their supplies from legal pot dispensaries.
 As a move, the states are moving into setting fair taxes that won’t send consumers into their illegal dealers just like on the east coast.

-Legalizing cannabis business should have been creating an organized marketplace where patients and cardholders of medical marijuana card in Florida and recreational pot users (where it’s legal) could buy high quality and safe cannabis.
+Legalizing cannabis business should have been creating an organized marketplace where patients and cardholders of medical marijuana card in Floridamedical marijuana card in Florida and recreational pot users (where it’s legal) could buy high quality and safe cannabis.

 It should’ve also been allowing the government to collect tax revenues and fund more projects out of the industry.